harysuryanto/react-quotes/README.md

 - [x]  - Previos: Show previos quotes
 - [ ]  - Pause: Pause at certain quotes
 - [x] 3.
 Bonus 1: Make a form that contains, name, quote, and a button submit
-- [x] 4.
-Bonus 2: If the user fills the form and clicks the submit button, insert all the data into the slider
+- [ ] 4.
+Bonus 2:
+- [ ]  - If the user fills the form and clicks the submit button, insert all the data into the slider
 - [x]  - If the user fill only quote textfield, and click the submit button make the default name as "Anonymous"
 - [x]  - Quote textfield is mandatory